cheese1/medusawiki/Themes.md

 Where `{theme}` is the theme name (`dark` or `light`).

-Please not that at the time of writing, when renaming/removing files in any of the folders above,
+Please note that at the time of writing, when renaming/removing files in any of the folders above,
 it is required to manually remove the old files from the target folders in `./themes`.

 **Gulp** is temporarily used for copying and compressing images.